-Table 6.4.1.
-Mean annual flow contributed by each watershed unit in different climate scenarios, and area-weighted average flow over the watershed with and without aspen mortality.

 In the historic scenario, 46.7% of water years were energy-limited (Fig. 6.4.4).
 As temperatures increased, an increasing number of years became water-limited; with a temperature increase of 3.45 °C and no precipitation change, only 6.7% (2 out of 30) water years remained water-limited.
 This shift from energy-limited to water-limited hydrology was mitigated by increases in precipitation; the amount of precipitation increase needed to mitigate the shift increased with temperature.
 In scenarios with limited temperature increases and significant precipitation increase, water years generally moved downward through Budyko space, suggesting increased water availability for runoff.
 However, these are generally relatively unlikely scenarios.